WebAssembly/spec/document/core/valid/instructions.rst

 .. _polymorphism:

-For some instructions, the typing rules do not fully constrain the type, and therefor allow for multiple types.
+For some instructions, the typing rules do not fully constrain the type, and therefore allow for multiple types.
 Such instructions are called *polymorphic*.
 Two degrees of polymorphism can be distinguished: